Weialmighty/Python-for-Data-Analysis/CHAPTER4 NumPy Basis:Arrays and Vectorized Computation.md

 `in1d(x, y)` | Compute a boolean array indicating whether each element of `x` is contained in `y` `setdiff1d(x, y)` | Set difference, elements in x that are not in y `setxor1d(x, y)` | Set symmetric differences; elements that are in either of the arrays, but not both
+## 4.4 File Input and Output with Arrays
+NumPy is able to save and load data to and from disk either in text or binary format.
+In this section I only discuss NumPy’s built-in binary format, since most users will prefer pandas and other tools for loading text or tabular data (see Chapter 6 for much more).
+`np.save` and `np.load` are the two workhorse（主力） functions for efficiently saving and loading array data on disk.
+Arrays are saved by default in an uncompressed raw binary format with file extension .*npy*: